-The Company's cash and cash equivalents increased \$17.5 million to \$81.5 million at June 30, 2019 from \$64.0 million at December 31, 2018.
-The increase in cash in the first half of 2019 reflects the combined cash positions of the Company and Jack Wolfskin, which the Company purchased in January 2019 for \$463.1 million (net of acquired cash).
+The Company's cash and cash equivalents increased \$24.2 million to \$88.2 million at September 30, 2019 from \$64.0 million at December 31, 2018.
+The increase in cash in the first nine months of 2019 reflects the combined cash positions of the Company and Jack Wolfskin, which the Company purchased in January 2019 for \$463.1 million (net of acquired cash).
 In order to fund the acquisition, including acquisition costs, the Company used proceeds from its credit facilities and entered into a Term Loan Facility for \$480.0 million.
-Cash used in operating activities decreased to \$50.8 million in the first half of 2019 compared to cash generated from operating activities of \$5.1 million in the first half of 2018 primarily due to a decline in net income period over period.
-In addition to the purchase of Jack Wolfskin, during the first half of 2019 the Company used its cash and cash equivalents combined with borrowings from its credit facilities to fund its operations and capital expenditures of \$23.4 million primarily for its golf ball operations, as well as to repurchase shares of its common stock for \$27.4 million.
+Cash provided by operating activities decreased to \$63.9 million in the first nine months of 2019 compared to \$120.9 million in the first nine months of 2018 primarily due to a decline in net income period over period combined with the fall/winter seasonality of the Jack Wolfskin business and the timing of product launches in the third quarter of 2019.
+In addition to the purchase of Jack Wolfskin, during the first nine months of 2019, the Company used its cash and cash equivalents combined with borrowings from its credit facilities to fund its operations and capital expenditures of \$36.8 million primarily for its golf ball operations, repay its long-term debt, as well as repurchase shares of its common stock for \$27.5 million.
+In addition, during the third quarter of 2019, the Company funded the acquisition of the apparel joint venture in Japan for \$18.5 million.
 Management expects to fund the Company's future operations from current cash balances and cash provided by its operating activities combined with borrowings under its current and future credit facilities, as deemed necessary.
 See Note 5 "Financing Arrangements" to the Notes to Consolidated Condensed Financial Statements in Part I, Item 1 and "Liquidity and Capital Resources" in Part I, Item 2 of this Form 10-Q for further information on the Company's credit facilities and the Term Loan Facility.